pgpxxx10/Resume_projects/Coins_price_prediction_LSTM/README.md

 * I used 80 days prediction window to avoid overfitting.
 Then data has been scaled between value 0 and 1
 * I created  Keras Sequential model with a Long Short-Term Memory, with 60 and 10 units split by Dropout leyer that randomly drop 20% noddles and Dense layer with price prediction
 * Then model is fit to train data with  140 epochs with callback method on.
-* In next step I monitor loss of model to receive best possible results in the shortes time.
+* In next step I monitor loss of model to receive best possible results in the short time.
 * I use model to predict test data and calculate price mean squared error.
 I plot predicted data together with training and testing data.
 * Finally I used trained model to predict next day close price.